 Figure 5-7 shows cleared MW weighted average capacity market prices on a Delivery Year basis for the entire history of the PJM capacity markets.
-Table 5-25 shows RPM clearing prices for all RPM auctions held through 2017.
+Table 5-17 shows RPM clearing prices for all RPM auctions held through the first three months of 2018.